FreemapSlovakia/freemap-mapserver/README.md

 ### If `prerender` is NOT `null`:

+- On startup all tiles out of `limits` are deleted

 - On startup scans all scale-1 tiles within `prerender` limits and adds tile to _Dirty Tiles Register_ if:

   - scale-1 tile is missing